dnlbowers/Vape-Store/TESTING.md

 * Issue - checkout form was not submitted (clearing to a new form), and a error was present saying the payment could not be processed even though stripe was registering the payment as successful
 * Cause - I could see in the browser console that the payment intent was successful but there was a second request to the server that was failing.
 The stripe logs showed that the payment intend had already been processed and this second attempt was preventing the form submission from completing.
 From console logging the relevant part of the code I could see that using the query submit() was actually submitting the form despite having the preventDefault() function in place.
 * Solution - Changing the query submit() to vanilla JS using "addEventListener" for "submit" resolved the issue.
+Although I later found this was causing further issues with the form submission when testing the loading indicator via a 3ds test payment.
+I then decide to use a click event and discovered that trying to combine JS and jquery in a single line was n't working as it should so I decided to write only Jquery with a reference to the button and the click() function.

 ## to fix later